Diving in Cabo de Gata

 How does Cabo de Gata compare to Cabo de Palos for diving?

-Can I dive Cabo de Gata independently without a center?
+Can I dive Cabo de Gata independently without a centre?

-Which are the two must-do dives in Cabo de Gata?
+Which are the must-do dives in Cabo de Gata?

 Do I need a car to dive Cabo de Gata?

 Yes.
-There is no public transport between the coastal villages within the park.
-The dive hubs at La Isleta del Moro and San José are small, remote villages connected by narrow park roads.
-Almería airport is the nearest — direct flights from major Spanish and European cities.
+No public transport connects the coastal villages inside the natural park.
+La Isleta del Moro and San José are small, remote settlements at the end of park roads.
+Almería airport is the nearest option, about 37 km from the coast.

 What makes Cabo de Gata's geology special for diving?

-When is the best season to dive Cabo de Gata?
+When is the best time of year to dive Cabo de Gata?

-What are the marine reserve rules I should know?
+What marine reserve rules should I know before diving?

 Log your dives